tilos/DueWebServer/README.md

 DueWebServer
 ============

 DueWebServer is a Http-Server library for Arduino Due with full file managing support on SD card, file system time support (NTP) and UDP broadcast discovery.
+For Arduino Uno / Mega take [AtMegaWebServer](https://github.com/tilos/AtMegaWebServer), for further developing might be [AWebServer](https://github.com/tilos/AWebServer) the best choice.

 The code is based on the TinyWebServer Library, Copyright (C) 2010 Ovidiu Predescu https://github.com/ovidiucp/TinyWebServer.